rafiullah007/Catch_The_Eggs/README.md

 # Catch The Eggs
-Pacman_Game for our Computer Graphics lab final.
+Pacman_Game for our CSE 426 Computer Graphics lab final.